 - Decision of the Constitutional Court of Colombia (in Spanish).

 - Request of a thematic hearing to the Inter-American Commission on Human Rights regarding attacks to academic freedom in the Americas.
-In September 2018, the HR Clinic of the HRREC, SAR and Aula Abierta submitted a request to the Inter-American Commission on Human Rights to testify on the attacks and threats on academic freedom in the Americas.
-The report will present our findings on situations affecting academic freedom and university autonomy, as well as recommendations to prevent these violations of human rights.
+In September 2018, the HRREC Human Rights Clinic, Scholars at Risk and Aula Abierta submitted a request to the Inter-American Commission on Human Rights to testify on the attacks and threats on academic freedom in the Americas.
+The report presented findings on situations affecting academic freedom and university autonomy, as well as recommendations to prevent these violations of human rights.